 |SharpSpring’s Shopping Cart Integration allows you to automatically record web transactions from your online store and attribute those sales to SharpSpring Campaigns.

 This enables you to measure your end-to-end marketing ROI for eCommerce-based businesses.

 This article will provide an overview on shopping carts.

-The shopping cart allows you to measure which campaigns are creating the most online transactions, and this provides you with a way to make better marketing decisions.
+The Shopping Cart feature allows you to measure which campaigns are creating the most online transactions, providing you with a way to make better marketing decisions.

-Note: Shopping Cart is not available when a Salesforce Sync is active.
+Note: Shopping Cart is not available when Salesforce Sync is active.

 The Shopping Cart page displays all of your recent transactions, as well as any historical transactions, and includes information on:

 Clicking on either the total number or the product icon will display the details for that transaction.

 If a lead completes a web transaction and is associated with a SharpSpring campaign, you will see their sales attributed back to that individual marketing tactic on the Campaign Insights page.

 In order to record your eCommerce transactions as Closed Won Opportunities in SharpSpring, you will need to be familiar with the three calls that go after (or are executed after) your embedded code.